Oliveolive_Asktheexpert_Article_header.jpg

 We saw this olive waste as having valuable components for value-added ingredients for food.
 The next question was how can we efficiently extract the olive antioxidants and utilize those rather than just consider them to be waste?

-Most of the antioxidants that we extract out of the pomace could be used as extracts for foods, cosmetics, and other types of products.
+Most of the antioxidants we extract from the pomace could be used as extracts for foods, cosmetics, and other products.
 Our extracts have been well received by the food industry: they are all-natural extracts obviously, because it's an extract made from food-grade raw materials, and nothing synthetic.
 It's essentially a natural antioxidant.

-One of the things that we are also working on is the use of the colour compounds that we can extract from olive waste.
-These extracts are quite intensely coloured, so we’re hoping we could find an additional use for those colour pigments, perhaps as food colourings.
+One of the things we are also working on is using the colour compounds that we can extract from olive waste.
+These extracts are quite intensely coloured, so we’re hoping to find an additional use for those colour pigments, perhaps as food colourings.

-Is all olive waste the same, or do you have to separate waste from different kinds?
+Is all olive waste the same, or do you have to separate waste streams?

 Have you faced challenges finding new uses for pomace?

 Another major hurdle is with European legislation.
-Since this type of extract has not been used in food before, it will require either special approval from the European Food Safety Authority (EFSA) as a novel food ingredient, or treated as a food additive.
-Typically consumers do not want to have additional additives in their food, so we’re trying to avoid that.
-Even though our extract is a natural compound, it might still show up as an E-number on the ingredients list and be perceived slightly negatively.
+Since this type of extract has not been used in food before, it will require either special approval from the European Food Safety Authority (EFSA) as a novel food ingredient, or to be treated as a food additive.
+Typically, consumers do not want additional additives in their food, so we’re trying to avoid that.
+Even though our extract is a natural compound, it might still appear as an E-number on the ingredients list and be perceived negatively.

 Why is now the right time for olive waste reuse to become successful?

-I think the overall concept of circularity in food systems and agriculture is definitely gaining a lot more attention - but people are still not willing to compromise a great deal of their enjoyability of food.
-I think it is key that we are offering two solutions for diminishing food waste: we're working with the sidestream material from olive oil mills, and utilizing that waste better, but also we can use our extracted antioxidants to extend the shelf life of different types of food products.
-This helps reduce food waste because those products can be used over a longer time and therefore don't necessarily need to be thrown into the garbage bin so soon.
+I think the overall concept of circularity in food systems and agriculture is definitely gaining a lot more attention, but people are still not willing to compromise a great deal of their enjoyment of food.
+I think it is key that we are offering two solutions for diminishing food waste: we're working with the sidestream material from olive oil mills and utilizing that waste better, but we can also use our extracted antioxidants to extend the shelf life of different types of food products.
+This helps reduce food waste because those products can be used over a longer time and, therefore, don't necessarily need to be thrown into the garbage bin so soon.

-Are industries and policymakers becoming more interested in recycling olive waste then?
+Are industries and policymakers becoming more interested in recycling olive waste?

-I would definitely say that it has gained a lot of positive attention.
-The issues caused by the waste from olive oil mill side streams is a well-acknowledged problem in olive growing countries and areas.
-We work mostly in collaboration with partners in Andalucia, Spain, and also in Italy and other Mediterranean areas, such as Greece, all of whom face the same problems and so are showing a lot of interest in putting this type of approach into practice.
+I would say that it has gained a lot of positive attention.
+The issues caused by the waste from olive oil mill side streams are well-acknowledged problems in olive-growing countries and areas.
+We work mostly in collaboration with partners in Andalucia, Spain, and also in Italy and other Mediterranean areas, such as Greece, all of whom face the same problems and so are showing a lot of interest in putting this approach into practice.

 Why isn't this technology more widely adopted yet?

 Well, there are a few challenges to overcome.
 First, there is the bitter taste of phenolic antioxidants, but another hurdle is ensuring the cost of producing the extracts is reasonably low.
-In order to be financially beneficial and sustainable, we need to process large amounts of the pomace.
-And then there are the challenges of working with natural materials and adjusting to seasonal changes while still producing a consistently reproducible extract that can be brought to market.
+To be financially beneficial and sustainable, we need to process large amounts of the pomace.
+Then, there are the challenges of working with natural materials and adjusting to seasonal changes while still producing a consistently reproducible extract that can be brought to market.

 Could you use the same approach for making use of waste from other products?

-We’ve also discussed using a similar approach with date fruit pits with some collaborators in the United Arab Emirates, so yes - I think a similar philosophy and approach can definitely be utilized for other types of foods or food production streams.
-But the volumes and types of compounds to extract, what materials to use, which type of processes to combine, all are dependent on the raw material you start with.
+We’ve also discussed using a similar approach with date fruit pits with some collaborators in the United Arab Emirates, so yes - I think a similar philosophy and approach can be utilized for other types of foods or food production streams.
+But the volumes and types of compounds to extract, what materials to use, and which type of processes to combine are all dependent on the raw material you start with.

 Related articles